MBoretto/easy-qr-scan-bot/README.md

 a Telegram [Mini app](https://core.telegram.org/bots/webapps) to scan QR codes.

 ## How to Use the QR Code Scanner
-Make sure that you have updated your Telegram App, the minimum required version of the Telegram API have is `6.9`.
+Make sure that you have updated your Telegram App, the minimum required version of the Telegram API is `6.9`.

 1. Search for `@easyqrscanbot` on Telegram and initiate a private chat.
 2. Tap the Menu Button in the bottom left corner (`Scan QR`).